yamin-shihab/study-notes/grade-8/science.md

     + Groundwater is essential to many things. (agriculture, water level, feeding in water)
         + Wells and depend on holes dug down to a point below the water table (to get water).
         + When groundwater naturally flows out onto the surface, a spring is formed.
-    + Conserving aquifers from depletion is important as they are needed for humans and wildlife.
+    + Conserving aquifers from depletion is important as they're needed for humans and wildlife.
 + Water can be polluted from two sources:
     + Point sources are small, defined areas of pollutants. (gasoline leaks, accidental spills)
     + Non-point sources are wide areas of pollutants. (pesticide and fertilizer run-off)